Greginkansas/-openhab-openhab1wiki/GCal-Binding.md

 To make use of the Presence Simulation you have to walk through these configuration steps:

 - make sure that you are using the correct openHAB release (at least 1.9.0-SNAPSHOT)
 - configure the gcal-persistence bundle by adding the appropriate configuration in your `openhab.cfg`.
 All entries start with `gcal-persistence`.
 You must add only calendar_name.
+If you want to use your primary calendar just put the keyword "primary" (without quotes).
 All other credentials are shared from gcal.
-- make sure your items file contains items that belong to the group `PresenceSimulationGroup` - if you would like to change the group name change it at `gcal.persist`.
+- make sure your items file contains items that belong to the group `G_PresenceSimulation` - if you would like to change the group name change it at `gcal.persist`.
 - make sure your items file contains an item called `PresenceSimulation` which is referred by the scripts executed at a certain point in time - if you would like to change the group name please change the parameter `gcal-persistence:executescript` in your openhab.cfg`.
 - make sure the referenced gcal calendar is writeable by the given user (google calendar website)